According to many parents a fussy, cranky and drooling baby can all be classic signs that your little one may be teething.

 "Babies around the age of teething are often prone to picking up colds and viruses, so if your child has a temperature of 38C or higher, it’s likely that they’re poorly, but it’s highly unlikely that teething would be the cause," she says.

-But while there may be no evidence of teething being associated with fevers, something the NHS backs up too, there are still lots of parents on our forum that are convinced their baby’s high temperature is as a result of teething.
+But while there may be no evidence of teething being associated with fevers, something the NHS backs up too, there are still lots of parents in our community that are convinced their baby’s high temperature is as a result of teething.

-"My daughter used to get a high temperature when teething," says Munchkin
+"My daughter used to get a high temperature when teething," says Bianca, member of our MadeForMums community.

-"Isaac ALWAYS got a fever when he was teething and tended to sleep more too, along with the normal moaning and restlessness," says Nimmy82 on the forum.
+"Isaac ALWAYS got a fever when he was teething and tended to sleep more too, along with the normal moaning and restlessness," says fellow MadeForMums community member Naomi.
 "When I said something to my health visitor she said fever was not a symptom."

 teethingfever3